esna-technlogies/beestock-api/README.md

         192.100.100.100  sample-micro-service.dev

-    You may change the vale of the IP address 192.100.100.100 to any other value that doesn't conflict with other devices on your local network.
+    You may change the vale of the IP address 192.168.99.100 any other value that doesn't conflict with other devices on your local network.

-    If you change it, you should also change the IP set for the vagrant box in the Vagrantfile :
+    If you change it, you should also change the IP set for the vagrant box in the Vagrantfile (if you use Vagrant):

         config.vm.network "private_network", ip: "192.100.100.100"